 The first notion of equity as fairness or justice is a topic within moral and political philosophy, and in philosophy, politics, and economics.
-Equity is linked to notions like justice or fairness and the issue of 'why be equitable?' is something interpreted as being a question along the lines of 'why be moral?'.
+Equity is linked to notions like justice or fairness and the issue of 'why be equitable?' is sometimes interpreted as being a question along the lines of 'why be moral?'.
 This is to say that if one doesn't understand that equity should be a consideration, then one doesn't understand what it is to be moral.
 It is often described as having something to do with the way resources are distributed on grounds of justice or fairness.
-For example, 'you cut and I choose' is an equitable or fair rule because following the rule is likely to lead to an equitable or fair distribution.
-'I cut and I choose' is a less fair rule, however, as an equitable or fair distribution would only result from an individual's conscience or sense of fairness or morality.
-This is something that appears to be lacking in many people.
-If people think they can get away with taking more than their fair share they think they would be foolish for passing up the opportunity.
+For example, the rule behind the phrase 'you cut and I choose' is an equitable or fair rule because following the rule is likely to lead to an equitable or fair distribution.
+'I cut and I choose' describes a less fair rule, however, as an equitable or fair distribution would only result from an individual's conscience or sense of fairness or morality.
+This is something that appears to be lacking in many people as I will make a case for at greater length in Chapter 5.
+If people think they can get away with taking more than their fair share, they think they would be foolish for passing up the opportunity.
 I will return to this theme at length in Chapter 5.